Gerald Forsythe: Auto racing

 Forsythe began his career as a car owner in 1983.
 His team, Forsythe Racing, fielded an entry for Italian rookie Teo Fabi in the CART PPG Indy Car World series.
 Fabi made an impressive showing, winning four races and six poles (including that for the Indianapolis 500) and finishing second in the series points standings.
 In 1985, Forsythe sold his team in order to concentrate on the development of his other businesses.

 In 1993, Forsythe returned to auto racing, teaming with Barry Green to form the Forsythe/Green Racing team in the Toyota Atlantic Championship, a developmental series for CART.
 Backed by Canadian tobacco company Player's, Ltd., the team's two drivers, Canadians Claude Bourbonnais and future Formula One World champion Jacques Villeneuve, finished second and third in the points standings, respectively.
 In 1994, the team graduated to the Indy Car World Series, with Villeneuve behind the wheel.
-The French-Canadian had an immensely successful season, winning Rookie of the Year honours.
+The French-Canadian had an immensely successful season, winning Rookie of the Year honors.

 In 1995, Forsythe returned to full ownership of a race team and retained Player's as his sponsor.
-At the end of that season, he opted to join Championship Auto Racing Teams (CART) over Tony George's Indy Racing League when the IndyCar series split as a result of a bitter dispute between George and CART executives.
+At the end of that season, he opted to join Championship Auto Racing Teams (CART) over Tony George's Indy Racing League when the Indy Car series split as a result of a bitter dispute between George and CART executives.
 Since that time, several notable drivers (mostly Canadians) have driven for him, including Greg Moore, Patrick Carpentier, Alex Tagliani, Paul Tracy and A. J. Allmendinger.
 The team had the most successful season in its history in 2003, with Tracy winning seven races en route to capturing the last-ever CART championship.
 After the 2003 campaign, Forsythe pooled resources with fellow team owners Kevin Kalkhoven and Paul Gentilozzi to purchase CART's liquidated assets and create the Champ Car World Series.
 His team, now known as Forsythe Championship Racing (after losing Player's as a sponsor due to Canadian anti-tobacco legislation), promptly joined the new series.
 Shortly afterwards, he and his partners purchased CART's sole engine supplier, Cosworth.
 In 2006 Forsythe and Kalkhoven formed the Grand Prix Association of Toronto to purchase control of the Molson Indy Toronto, one of Champ Car's marquee races, from Molson, as well as Long Beach Grand Prix.
 On March 28, 2024, Forsythe announced he would consolidate his ownership of the Long Beach Grand Prix, by purchasing the remaining 50% from Kalkhoven's estate.

 In 1999, Forsythe expanded into track ownership, acquiring facilities in Monterrey and Mexico City, Mexico in partnership with CIE, as well as purchasing a stake in the Rockingham Motor Speedway in Corby, England.